 - Compose experiments as human-readable Python code, leveraging modularity, revision control and re-use.

 - Dynamic visualisation of experiment composition and results.

 - Remote operation: different modules can run on physically separate hosts / single modules can be run on multiple hosts (including hardware supervisor, blacs).

 - High-level scripting: all user-interface interaction can be programatically synthesised.

-Originally developed by the Bose–Einstein condensate (BEC) research group at Monash University in Australia, it has been deployed in 30 laboratories worldwide, including those at the Joint Quantum Institute (University of Maryland & NIST), National Research Laboratories, US Army Research Laboratory, Stanford University, JILA, University of Colorado Boulder, University of Rochester, Dartmouth College, Universität Tübingen, Bates College, ICFO, Universität Basel, Technische Universität Darmstadt, and Swinburne University.
+Originally developed by the Bose–Einstein condensate (BEC) research group at Monash University in Australia, it has been deployed in over 30 laboratories worldwide, including those at the Joint Quantum Institute (University of Maryland & NIST), National Research Laboratories, US Army Research Laboratory, UK National Physical Laboratory (NPL), Stanford University, MIT, JILA, University of Colorado Boulder, University of Rochester, University of Illinois, Dartmouth College, Universität Tübingen, Universität Heidelberg, Bates College, ICFO, Universität Basel, Technische Universität Darmstadt, BITS Pilani, Swinburne University, and EPFL Switzerland.

 For an overview of the capabilities of the suite, see: